-“I Dreamed a Dream” by Susan Boyle
+I Dreamed a Dream by Susan Boyle

-Really, every word of the song can relate to my struggles as I’m sure it can be related to most.
-Being that the UTube video is of Susan Boyle and not the Les Miserable version that I so dearly love, I started thinking of her pre performance interview.
-I have to admit, I did not follow her success a ton, but it is difficult not to know who she is.
-What I found interesting is that she said it was her dream to be a singer and that she was excited to have a big audience.
+Every song word can relate to my struggles, as I’m sure it can be connected to most.
+Because the UTube video is of Susan Boyle and not the Les Miserable version I so dearly love, I started thinking of her pre-performance interview.
+I have to admit, I did not follow her rise to fame, but it is difficult not to know who she is.
+I find it interesting that she said it was her dream to be a singer and that she was excited to have a big audience.

 Well, the grass isn’t always greener on the other side.
 Once she became famous, I think her vision turned into something she didn’t fully expect.
 She found it difficult to be judged for her appearance and suffered from social issues put under a magnifying glass.

 The Grass isn’t Always Greener

 So this made me wonder if I could get rid of my migraine attacks, would something else result that made me even less happy?
 I live a blessed life except for these horrific attacks I suffer.
 If I was given a choice to get rid of my migraine disease but sacrifice my husband, children, family, or friends, I wouldn’t be able to do it.
 I’m so focused on my migraine attacks and controlling them.
 If I didn’t have to do that anymore, would something else arise in its less controllable place?

 Would the “butterfly effect” happen if my dream of a migraine-free life came true?
 Would it result in the rest of my life spinning out of control?
 I don’t know.
 Sometimes the grass isn’t always greener, but I think it’s a human curiosity that makes us hope that it is.
 I don’t want my life to kill the vision or tear my hope apart.
 For now, I’ll keep dreaming even if I have some weeds damaging it.